Medically reviewed by Drugs.com. Last updated on Nov 24, 2020.

 There are many types of vasculitis, and most of them are rare.
-Vasculitis might affect just one organ, such as your skin, or it may involve several.
+Vasculitis might affect just one organ, or several.
 The condition can be short term (acute) or long lasting (chronic).

 Vasculitis can affect anyone, though some types are more common among certain groups.
 Depending on the type you have, you may improve without treatment.
-Or you will need medications to control the inflammation and prevent flare-ups.
+Some types require medications to control the inflammation and prevent flare-ups.

 General signs and symptoms of most types of vasculitis include: